Hunters

 Hunters is a law firm founded in 1715.
 And for over 300 years they’ve been based in Lincoln’s Inn, the heart of legal London.

+Our brief was simple: make Hunters modern and relevant to a new generation of high net worth individuals whilst retaining the stature that comes with being a 300 year old law firm.
+We started with defining their core story: who they are, why they’re different and why people would want Hunters to represent them or why people would want to work there.
 Their story is summed up by how they work with their clients: ‘With confidence, with consideration, with care.’
 We made these the design principles for the identity and website – all designed with elegance and serenity.

-The rebrand and website has been extremely well received by clients and by employees.
 And one rival law firm has described it as ‘design to die on the hill for’.

 The Hunters logotype is a modern interpretation of the classic serif font Caslon.
 Caslon was first published in the early 1700s and the logotype is based on its proportions and characteristics.